elceef/dnstwist/docs/README.md

 To send questions, thoughts or a bar of chocolate, just drop an e-mail at [marcin@ulikowski.pl](mailto:marcin@ulikowski.pl).
-You can [follow the author on Twitter](https://twitter.com/elceef) to stay in the loop on major improvements and related news.
 Any feedback is appreciated.
 If you have found some confirmed phishing domains or just like this tool, please don't hesitate and send a message.
 Thank you.